kenybapin/awx-install/README.md

-# awx-install
-Ready to use AWX set up
+# Deploy ansible AWX using Docker env or K8s.
 <br>

-# AWX for Server
+# AWX with Docker

 ### Requirements
 - vagrant